 If there is one theme among the many no-loan schools, it is that the elite institutions often have the best financial aid programs.
 Students considering these schools should not be intimidated by the high prices of education.
 Instead, they should focus on overcoming the challenging rejection rates.

 Is it Possible to Get Student Loans if you Attend a No-Loan School?

 Yes.
 The No-Loan designation means that the financial aid at the school is designed so that students will not have to borrow any money.
 The schools do not ban students from borrowing student loans.

 For example, circumstances may exist where a student is unable to work during the school year, or the family is not able to meet the Expected Family Contribution.
 Working with the school’s financial aid office may yield additional grants or scholarships.
-Still, even if no other funds are available, student loans can be used to cover the funding gap.
+Still, even if no other funds are available, students can get loans to cover the funding gap.

 How can Schools Afford No-Loan Policies?

 Many of the schools that have generous financial aid programs also have very large endowments.
-Returns from the endowments can be used to provide financial aid for students in need.
+Universities use endowment investment returns to provide financial aid for students in need.

 Unfortunately, the no-loan policies are often limited to the elite or more selective schools.
 Even though most schools employ a “need-blind” admissions policy, students from wealthy families tend to get admitted at much higher rates than poor and middle-class students.
 Students from wealthy families often have access to better high schools, tutors, and college-application coaches.

 One recent study found that 43% of white Harvard students were not admitted on merit.
 Rather than gaining admission based upon merit, these students fell into the following four groups: children of faculty and staff, athletes, legacies, and applicants with ties to wealthy donors.

 In short, no-loan policies don’t mean that anyone can afford to go to college.
 Instead, it means the top students who get admitted into elite schools don’t have to worry about affording the hefty bill.